PopupViewModel

 optional

-Sets the popup's features, which populate the title and content of the popup based on each graphic's PopupTemplate.
+Sets the features, which populates the title and content based on each graphic's PopupTemplate.

 promises Promise[]